 What are the most common beginner mistakes with Meta campaign objectives?

 Mistake 1: Choosing Sales objectives for brand new audiences.
 New businesses often jump straight to Sales campaigns targeting cold audiences.
 Meta's algorithm needs conversion data to optimize effectively.
-Without existing purchaser data, Sales campaigns targeting strangers typically see 3-5x higher CPAs and longer learning phases.
+Without existing purchaser data, Sales campaigns aimed at strangers tend to cost more per result and take longer to leave the learning phase.
 Start with Awareness or Traffic to build audiences, then progress to Sales.

 Mistake 3: Switching objectives too frequently.
 When campaigns don't immediately perform, beginners change objectives hoping for quick improvements.
 Meta's learning phase requires 50+ optimization events (conversions) per week to stabilize.
 Switching objectives resets the learning phase and prevents optimization.
 Give each objective 2-4 weeks before making major changes unless performance is disastrously bad.

 Mistake 4: Not aligning ad creative with objectives.
 Running Awareness ads with heavy sales messages confuses the algorithm and audience.
 Awareness campaigns should focus on brand storytelling and education.
-Engagement campaigns need entertaining or educational content.
-Sales campaigns require clear offers and compelling CTAs.
-Misaligned creative reduces objective effectiveness by 30-50%.
+Engagement campaigns need content worth interacting with.
+Sales campaigns require clear offers and a strong call to action.
+Misaligned creative pulls down whatever objective you chose.

 Mistake 5: Ignoring objective-specific budget requirements.
 Each objective has different minimum budget needs for effective optimization.
-Awareness campaigns need $20+/day for meaningful reach.
-Sales campaigns often require $50+/day to generate enough conversions for algorithm learning.
-Running underfunded campaigns leads to inconsistent delivery and poor performance.
-For comprehensive strategies, see our Top AI Tools for Meta Ads Management guide.
+Awareness campaigns need a meaningful daily reach budget; Sales campaigns often require enough daily spend to generate the conversions Meta needs to learn.
+Running underfunded campaigns leads to inconsistent delivery and poor results.
+For starting figures by objective, see our Meta ads minimum budget guide.

 What are the best practices for Meta campaign objectives?